Causes of Frontotemporal Disorders

-- PGRN gene—A mutation in this gene can lead to lower production of the protein progranulin, which in turn causes TDP-43, a cellular protein, to go awry in brain cells.
+- GRN gene—A mutation in this gene can lead to lower production of the protein progranulin, which in turn causes another protein, TDP-43, to go awry in brain cells.
 Many frontotemporal disorders can result, though bvFTD is the most common.
-The PGRN gene can cause different symptoms in different family members and cause the disease to begin at different ages.
+The GRN gene can cause different symptoms in different family members and cause the disease to begin at different ages.

 - C9ORF72 gene—An unusual mutation in this gene appears to be the most common genetic abnormality in familial frontotemporal disorders and familial ALS.
-This mutation can cause a frontotemporal disorder, ALS, or both conditions in a person.
+This mutation can cause a frontotemporal disorder, ALS, or both conditions.

 - VCP, CHMP2B, TARDBP, and FUS genes—Mutations in these genes lead to very rare familial types of frontotemporal disorders.

 Families affected by inherited and familial forms of frontotemporal disorders can help scientists further research by participating in clinical studies and trials.
-For more information, talk with a healthcare professional, see the resources below, search www.clinicaltrials.gov, or visit www.nia.nih.gov/health/clinical-trials.
+For more information, talk with a healthcare professional, see the resources below, search ClinicalTrials.gov, or search NIA's Clinical Trials Database.